Dental Insurance – Chaska, MN

 Insurance Coverage at White Oak Dental

 The White Oak Dental team is dedicated to providing the highest quality dentistry services at every stage of your appointment, and that includes when it comes time to pay.
-To help our patients maximize their benefits, we’re happy to process and file PPO insurance plans, and we’re an in-network provider for the following plans:
+To help our patients maximize their benefits, we’re happy to process and file insurance plans, and we’re an in-network provider for the following plans: